Oskar Fischer: Rediscovery of his studies on Alzheimer's disease

 Although Fischer extensively studied and made significant contributions to the identification and description of Alzheimer's disease, his contributions were remained unknown for a long time and recognised through the studies carried out in the historical archives in Prague.
-On the other hand, although N. C. Berchtold and C. W. Cotman of the University of California at Irvine College of Medicine reported Fischer's research on the disease and the competition between the two medical schools in 1998, Fischer's studies did not become locus of interest until 2008.
+On the other hand, although N. C. Berchtold and C. W. Cotman of the University of California, Irvine School of Medicine reported Fischer's research on the disease and the competition between the two medical schools in 1998, Fischer's studies did not become locus of interest until 2008.
 Michel Goedert of the MRC laboratory of molecular biology at Cambridge University uncovered Fischer's significance after his study in the archives of Charles University in Prague in 2008.
 He also interviewed Fischer's relatives and Czech researchers studying on the disease.
 Pavel Kalvach of the Charles University of Prague pointed out in 2009 that Fischer made arguably even much more important contributions than Alois Alzheimer to the description of the disease.
 The reasons for neglecting Fischer's contributions included the nationalist tensions and the anti-Semitic approach of his period as well as the academic competition between the Prague and Munich neuropathology schools.